Vorkuta: Miscellaneous

-One of the largest coal mine disasters in Russia occurred at Vorkuta coal mine on 28 February 2016, when leaking methane gas ignited and killed 32 people, including 26 trapped miners who had been stranded by a similar explosion three days earlier that had killed four miners.
+One of the largest coal mine disasters in Russia occurred at Vorkuta coal mine on February 28, 2016, when leaking methane gas ignited and killed 32 people, including 26 trapped miners who had been stranded by a similar explosion three days earlier that had killed four miners.

 In 2021, Moscow-based photographer Maria Passer photographed abandoned scenes in Vorkuta as part of a photography project that also included the villages of Cementozavodsky and Severny.

+In the 2010 video game by Activision, Call of Duty: Black Ops, the player character escapes from the labor camp in the town of Vorkuta in the game’s second mission.

+The 2025 video game Z.A.T.O.: I Love the World and Everything In It takes place in the fictional town of Vorkuta-5 during late 1985 to early 1986, potentially inspired by the real-world Vorkuta.